globocom/khan/README.md

 # Khan - Globo.com Hack Day project

-mongo-ops is a unix "top" clone for MongoDB, inspired by Innotop and Motop.
+Khan is a unix "top" clone for MongoDB, inspired by Innotop and Motop.

 Khan presents a real time list of queries running in a given MongoDB instance and information about the replication status.